This guest blog was written by Ralph Simmons of www.ninjapartners.com.

 Instead, as author of the 4-Hour Work Week, Tim Ferris, encourages, you should concentrate on the 80/20 rule: spend 80% of your time on the 20% of activities that generate the most returns.

 Everything else?
 You outsource.
 This is not only makes more business sense but you’re much less likely to get burnt out and frustrated when you’re not dedicating time to tasks you hate.

 This is why it’s important to determine what your weaknesses are before you look for a virtual assistant.
-This way, you can make the job description as clear as possible and find the person who can do the best job.
+This way, you can make the employee scorecard as clear as possible and find the person who can do the best job.

 Start by creating a list of specific tasks you would like completed, but also consider other aspects of running your business that you don’t enjoy, so that you can hire someone who has the potential to suggest ways for them to help.
 You want to hire someone who has initiative and who’s interested in making your process as efficient as possible.